Meherji Rana

 The first Dastur Meherji Rana, sometimes known as Mayyaji Rana, was a spiritual leader of the Parsi community in India during the sixteenth century.
 He was seen by the Parsi community as someone with “vast knowledge and spiritual powers”.

 Early life

 Dastur Meherji was born to Rana Jesung into a priestly family at Navsari, in 1514.
-During that time, India was under the rule of the Mughals.
+During that time, India was under the rule of the Lodis.
 According to one school of thought, Dastur Meherji was a disciple of the mystic saint, Dastur Azar Kayvan, who lived in Patna.
 Dastur Azar Kayvan's disciples were called 'yaar' (i.e. spiritual friends / spiritual helpers).
 Thus, Dastur Meherji is sometimes referred as Dastur Mahiyaar as well ('Mahi' referring to a fish that has exceptional vision in the dark).

 Dastur Meherji was later adopted by his paternal Uncle Vaccha Jesung.
 It is for this reason his name is invoked in Parsi ceremonies as "Dastur Meherji, Ervad Vaccha".

 It appears the behdins of Navsari presented a piece of land near 'Piplla Wadi' in 1573 to Dastur Meherji in recognition of his service to the religion and community.